mganahl/PyTeN/README.md

 # PyTeN
-PyTeN is a small python-only tensor network library that can be used to calculate ground-states and do real time evolution of 1d quantum systems.
+PyTeN is a small python3-only tensor network library that can be used to calculate ground-states and do real time evolution of 1d quantum systems.